Information about Deep Plane Facelift Procedures in NYC with Top Facial Plastic Surgeon, Dr. Andrew Jacono

 You’ll note from the before and after pictures below, and the descriptions of the surgeries, that every deep plane facelift is different and there will be different needs special to each patient.

-It’s important to remember that the money that you are investing into the deep plane facelift is literally going to be affecting the first thing people see when they meet you.
+It’s important to remember that the money that you are investing into the deep plane facelift is literally going to affect the first thing people see when they meet you.
 Every time you greet someone and get a smile from them, you’ll know that the facelift from Dr. Jacono is doing its job.
 In other words, it’s an investment in yourself.

 How Long Does it Take to Recover from a Deep Plane Facelift?